MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/README_MACOS_DEV_BUILD.md

+This is a platform-specific how-to guide.
+For general protocol guides, see morpheus-how-to-guides.md.

 ## For Developers

 This README will guide you on building a Docker container for agent execution as well as a desktop UI app.